Year End Giving: The Step-by-Step Guide for Nonprofits

 Primary goals:

-- New donors: Inspire new supporters to receive your newsletter, subscribe to your social
+• New donors: Inspire new supporters to receive your newsletter and subscribe to your social

 media channels and sign up for your next event